maxvonage/nexmo-developer/_tutorials/en/neru/get-started/create-project.md

 neru-cli project create
 ```

-- Choose project name (You can leave it with the folder name as default by just pressing enter)
+- Choose project name (You can leave it with the folder name as default by pressing enter)
 - Choose runtime environment - `nodejs`
 - Choose the application you created in the first stages of this guide
 - Choose the instance name - `dev`